Snow-11y/FPSFlux/README.md

 **No more choosing between renderers.** FPSFlux will bridge both, giving you:
 - Nothirium's modern GL compatibility for cutting-edge hardware
-- Celerita's optimized rendering pipeline and shader support
+- Celerita's optimized rendering pipeline
 - Seamless fallback for older GPU architectures

 *Note: No code will be directly copied from Nothirium - only feature parity through clean-room implementation respecting original licenses.*